top of page

 3.)
 Season the peppers with kosher salt and black pepper

 4.)
 Set the timer for approximately 12 minutes.
-The skin should show bubbling and slight charring.
+The skin should show bubbled and slight charring.
 If necessary, rotate the peppers on the pan and reset the timer for 5 minutes.

 5.)
 Remove from the oven and drop the peppers into a bowl and cover with plastic film to sweat them.
 This will help the charred skin to come off easier.
 KEEP THAT ROASTING PAN!